-"Owner or operator" means the owner or operator of any facility or activity subject to regulation under the RCRA, UIC, Environmental Protection Act .
+"Owner or operator" means the owner or operator of any facility or activity subject to regulation under the RCRA, UIC, or the Environmental Protection Act.

-"Packer" means a device lowered into a well which can be expanded to produce a fluid-tight seal.
+"Packer" means a device lowered into a well which that can be expanded to produce a fluid-tight seal.

-"Permit" means an authorization, license or equivalent control document issued by the Agency to implement the requirements of this Part and 35 III.
+"Permit" means an authorization, license or equivalent control document issued by the Agency to implement the requirements of this Part and 35 Ill.
 Adm.
 Code 702 through 705.
-Permit does not include RCRA interim status, (35 III.
+Permit does not include RCRA interim status, (35 Ill.
 Adm.
-Code 703, Subpart C), UIC authorization by rule (Subpart C of 35 III.
+Code 703, Subpart C), UIC authorization by rule (Subpart C of 35 Ill.
 Adm.
-Code 704), or any permit which has not yet been the subject of final Agency action, such as a "draft permit" or a "proposed permit."
+Code 704), or any permit which that has not yet been the subject of final Agency action, such as a "draft permit" or a "proposed permit."